BlueG15/Test-pull-request/Test.md

 with RL following close behind on every batch.
 This may due to our RL model unable to choose the stock and items itself and delegates this task to a similar heuristic.
 More training time for the RL model should also provides better results.

+---
+## Additional materials
+Our group have included a few visualizations of the item-placing actions of the policies in the folder "demo" in .gif files